YU-Zhejian/art_modern/Readme.md

 ## What's Next?

-The `art_modern` project provides diverse documentations to satisfy your needs.
+The project provides diverse documentations to satisfy your needs.

 - If you want to build the software with different options, see [Install](docs/Install.md).
 - For a detailed guide on parameters and their combinations, see [Usage](docs/Usage.md) and [FAQ](docs/FAQ.md).